BlancShon/combined/README.md

 ## 1. Calendar
     + On the calendar, you can see at once what medicine to take by date.
-    + The start and end dates of the quarantine period are recorded and markedon the calendar to immediately know until when the quarantine period is maintained.
+    + The start and end dates of the quarantine period are recorded and marked on the calendar to immediately know until when the quarantine period is maintained.